Hire a DevOps Engineer

 • Increased consistency and security

-For example, immutable infrastructure is a modern DevOps practice that is becoming increasingly popular in the world of software development.
+For example, immutable infrastructure is a modern DevOps practice that is becoming increasingly popular in the world of software operations.
 By removing the possibility of human error, immutable infrastructure ensures uniformity and consistency throughout the entire delivery process.
 This helps prevent configuration drift, which can occur when different servers have different configurations and software versions due to manual updates performed at different times.

 Adopting an immutable infrastructure approach is a smart way to enhance the security of your IT infrastructure.
 This approach only involves making changes to the infrastructure through a well-defined and controlled process, such as the CI/CD pipeline.
 By limiting changes to the infrastructure, you can significantly reduce the risk of unauthorized access or manual changes that could compromise the security of your systems.